 Having made his home in the Pacific Northwest in 1950, Nick Tomassi was trained as an engineer, receiving a bachelor's degree from the University of Portland, Oregon, and a master's degree from the University of Southern California.
 He retired in Kitsap County as a civilian test engineer for the Navy in 1988.
 His passion for wine led to teaching wine appreciation classes in Kitsap County in 1992.
 In 1994, he began writing a wine and beer column for the Kitsap Sun newspaper and later wine and beer articles for Wine Press Northwest Magazine.

-(see all articles and blog posts by Nick Tomassi)
+(see all articles and blog posts by Nick Tomassi, (in memoriam))

 Chelsea Travaglio is the principal interior designer for The Grey Door Design & Build, Inc., a full-service design and remodel company developed by her and her husband, Chris.
 Travaglio focuses on creative projects for luxury interiors from Bellevue to Port Ludlow.
 She is a Washington native, passionate designer and gardener, and proud mom.